• Skip to primary navigation

 Instructions

-• Add the remaining ingredients to the wok, stir to cover and then serve immediately.
+• Now add the light soy sauce and sesame oil to the wok, stir to coat the vegetables, and serve immediately.

 Nutrition Facts